Oelnbod/oelnbod.github.io/about.markdown

 Everything written here (excluding other's works) is CC0, but I would appreciate credit.

-My preffered distro i srocky Linux.
+My preffered distro is rocky Linux.